A general history of the Huguenots

 The Third War (1568-1570)

 It was destined to be short-lived.
 The Cardinal de Lorraine hatched a plot to overturn the peace and capture Condé and Coligny.
 They escaped to La Rochelle and raised another army to begin the third war.
 Condé and Coligny made an alliance with William of Orange in the Netherlands, who was fighting for the independence of the United Provinces from Spain.
 The Guise became ever more closely involved with Spain.
 The Cardinal de Guise also saw in Mary Stuart, Queen of Scots, a tool for unseating Elizabeth and putting a Catholic monarch on that throne as well.
 (As long as Elizabeth was childless, Mary was next heir to England.)
-The third war therefore involved a even larger number of foreign interests, and lasted from '68 to '70.
+The third war, therefore, involved an even larger number of foreign interests and lasted from ’68 to ’70.